qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-trade-war.md

 <!-- https://chirpy.cotes.page/posts/text-and-typography/ -->
 <!-- https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_posts/2019-08-08-text-and-typography.md?plain=1#L102 -->

 Why did Donald Trump start an unnecessary trade war with Canada?
-The consensus seems to be, simply, for no good reason.
+The consensus seems to be: for no good reason.

-His formal justifications are nebulous at best, hovering around border security and the US trade deficit with Canada.
-These reasons, however, are either detached from reality or based on a flawed understanding of how bilateral trade works.
+His formal justifications hover around border security and the US trade deficit with Canada.

-Canada's part in US border problem is negligeable.
-Last year, less than [one-tenth of illegal migrant crossings](https://thehub.ca/2024/11/30/although-canadas-u-s-border-has-one-unlawful-crossing-for-every-10-at-the-mexico-u-s-border-our-unlawful-crossings-have-nearly-doubled-in-the-last-two-years/) and [less than 0.1% of fentanyl seized](https://www.canada.ca/en/privy-council/services/canada-fentanyl-czar/key-data.html) by US customs were at the US-Canadian border.
-Almost a rounding error.
+The ongoing migrant crisis has resulted in growing number of unlawful crossings in the US-Canada border.
+However, last year, less than [one-tenth of unlawful migrant crossings](https://thehub.ca/2024/11/30/although-canadas-u-s-border-has-one-unlawful-crossing-for-every-10-at-the-mexico-u-s-border-our-unlawful-crossings-have-nearly-doubled-in-the-last-two-years/).
+Fentanyl coming from Canada is a non-issue.
+[Less than 0.1% of fentanyl seized](https://www.canada.ca/en/privy-council/services/canada-fentanyl-czar/key-data.html) by US customs were at the US-Canadian border amounted.
+Tariffs are a pointlessly belligerent taken upon an ally.

+Trump's reasoning for punishing Canada for US's trade deficit is based on a flawed understanding of trade.
 US trade deficit with Canada is also less than [one-fifth that of China and the EU](https://en.wikipedia.org/wiki/List_of_the_largest_trading_partners_of_the_United_States).

-So why did he really start all this trouble?
-My favourite pet theory is that he did not like being cuckolded by Justin Trudeau.
+So why did he target Canada in the first weeks of his presidency?
+My pet theory is he did not like being cuckolded by Justin Trudeau.

 <!-- Though the President has had a [storied history of alleged adulteries](https://www.businessinsider.com/trump-melania-stormy-daniels-affairs-marriages-timeline-2018-3). -->

-It goes back to a G7 summit in 2019, which spawned a viral photo of Trudeau kissing First Lady Melania Trump while she held the President's hand.
+It goes back to the 2019 G7 summit, which spawned a viral photo of Trudeau kissing First Lady Melania Trump while she held the President's hand.
 One French news outlet reporting on the exchange lead with the headline, ["Look of lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo).

 ![Justin Trudeau and Melania Trump lean in for a kiss with Trump obliviously unaware of the seduction.](https://github.com/user-attachments/assets/5d8a43b6-657d-483d-97ab-13966278c6e4)

 The first daughter was not spared the Trudeau photo trap either.
 Following the PM's 2017 visit to Washington, one viral tweet wrote, ["Get someone that looks at you the way Ivanka Trump looks at Justin Trudeau,"](https://x.com/Phil_Lewis_/status/831280292379910144?t=EAPxWbPN6pyIdn-oeZOecQ&s=19) accompanying a snapshot of Ivanka gazing at Justin with a pondering hand on her chin.